raiya/site-document/docs/en_US/privacy.md

 Your password is safe with us, we warrant that:

 - your password is stored as a hash value, not plain text
-- your password is deliveried on security connection (SSL connection)
+- your password is deliveried via security connection (SSL connection)

 ## Cookies

-We use cookie to record the current session information.
-We do not use permanent cookies, you are required to re-login to your Yuehu account after a certain period of time has passed.
+We use cookies to record the current session.
+Permanent cookies will not be used.
+You are required to re-login after a certain time.

 ## Data Storage

-You must understand Yuehu uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the service.
+You must know that Yuehu uses third-part hosting provider to support the need of hardware, software, networking, data storage, and related technique.